 Accidents can happen anytime and anywhere.
 One of the common accidents that occur every day, especially to those people who are engaging in extreme or physical sports, is injury or trauma in the mouth.
 Injuries in the mouth may result in bleeding and lacerations to the gums and may dislodge or even fracture the teeth.
 Oral injuries are often painful and should be examined and treated by the dentist immediately to prevent permanent damage or further complications.

-Dental emergencies that involve injury to the teeth and gums can cause potential harm in oral health that should not be ignored.
+Dental emergencies that involve injury to the teeth and gums can cause potential harm to one’s oral health, and that should not be ignored.
 Below are the following common dental problems and how to handle them when an emergency arises:

 If a tooth is knocked out, hold it by the crown and rinse off the root of the tooth with water if it is dirty.
 Do not scrub or remove any attached tissue fragments.
 If possible, gently insert the tooth back in its socket and make sure that it is inserted correctly.
-If it is not possible, never try to insert it in the socket, instead place it in a small container of milk or a cup of water with a pinch of salt and see the dentist right away.
+If it is not possible, place it in a small container of milk or a cup of water with a pinch of salt and see the dentist right away.

 Injuries to the soft tissue include lips, gums, tongue, and cheeks can result in bleeding.
-Rinse the mouth with a mild water solution, and using a moistened gauze or a tea bag, apply pressure to the area where bleeding is present.
+When this happens, rinse the mouth with a mild water solution, and using a moistened gauze or a tea bag, apply pressure to the area where bleeding is present.
 Hold it in place for about fifteen to twenty minutes.
 Apply a cold compress to the outside of the mouth or cheek in the affected area for about five to ten minutes to control the bleeding and relieve pain.
 If the bleeding persists, see the dentist immediately or go to a hospital emergency room.
-Continue applying pressure on the affected area with gauze until it was examined and treated.
+Continue applying pressure on the affected area with gauze until it is examined and treated.

 You deserve outstanding dental care services.
 We provide Emergency Dentistry in Boyertown, PA.
 Book your appointment with us at Bear Valley Dental Care and let us help you achieve beautiful and healthy teeth!